xialinjie/login/README.md

 );
 insert into userinfo (account, pwd) value('linjie', '123');

+## Start
-3. Enter http://localhost/login/index.html in the browser to start running the web page
+Enter http://localhost/login/index.html in the browser to start running the web page